 Our executive compensation programs are designed to pay for performance; attract, retain and motivate executive talent; align the interests of executives with the interests of stockholders; and adopt competitive best practices in our compensation programs appropriate for the Company.
 A comparison of our performance in 2012 and 2013 to the compensation realized by our CEO during this period demonstrates that our pay for performance compensation philosophy achieves its objectives of motivating executives to deliver strong performance and then rewarding them significantly when they achieve these high standards.
 For the 2012 annual bonus, despite strong financial results, the Committee and our CEO felt that several stretch internal objectives established for the organization had not been fully attained by the Company.
 Therefore, the funding for the Company's 2012 annual incentive plan payout was reduced from 132.8% to 75% of target for the Core Financial Objective and set at 0% for the Customer Success bonus, which did not meet management's internal stretch objectives.
-This resulted in our CEO felt that several stretch internal objective and set at 0% for the Customer Success bonus, which did not meet management's internal results, the Committee and our CEO felt that several stretch internal objectives established for the organization had not been fully attained by the Company.
-Therefore, the funding for the organization had not been fully attained by the Company.
-Therefore, the funding for the company's 2013 annual bonus, again, despite strong financial results, the Committee and our CEO felt that several stretch internal objectives established for the organization had not been fully attained by the Company.
-Therefore, the funding for the Company's 2013 annual bonus, again, despite strong financial results, the Committee and our CEO felt that several stretch internal objectives established for the organization had not been fully attained by the Company.
-Therefore, the funding for the Company's 2013 annual incentiv
+This resulted in our CEO earning a 2012 annual incentive award payout at 73% of target.
+For the 2013 annual bonus, again, despite strong financial results, the Committee and our CEO felt that several stretch internal objectives established for the organization had not been fully attained by the Company.
+Therefore, the funding for the Company's 2013 annual incentive plan payout was reduced from 103.3% to 45% of target for the Core Financial Objective and set at 0% for the Customer Success bonus, which did not meet management's internal stretch objectives.
+This resulted in our CEO earning a 2013 annual incentive award payout at 42% of target.
+His realizable compensation is estimated at 124% and 97% of his granted compensation for 2012 and 2013, respectively.
+Please see the "Executive Summary" in the Compensation Discussion and Analysis in this proxy statement for charts demonstrating this strong correlation between pay and performance.